kmizu/gitbook-plugin-block-element/README.md

 TBD

-## How to embed block-level element
+## How to embed a markdown inside block-level element

-You can embed a new block-level element with the use of tag:
+You can embed a markdown inside a new block-level element with the use of tag:

 ```
 <!-- begin div -->